42AGV/ft_transcendence/README.md

 - As with the commits, the ideal is to name it with the issue number followed by a general description of what is about: `#11 / add contributing documentation`
 - Once you pass all these checks, **you are responsible to integrate your changes**.
-We have actually two ways: manually (always with a `merge commit` strategy) or setting [auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)
+We have actually two ways: manually or automatically with [auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)
+- We've decided to integrate our branches using a `squash` strategy.
+This let us to have some freedom when working in our branches.
+The only requisite is following `issue_number + short descriptive message` rule in the squash message.
 ### 5. Conflicts:

 - How do I solve conflicts?
 Most likely, someone merged some commits into `main`